shvechkov/rag-visual/README.md

-# This is Demo code for a blog article published here: https://medium.com/@shvechkovs/65577a32f1b8
+# This is Demo code for a blog article published [here](https://medium.com/@shvechkovs/65577a32f1b8)

 A React application for imaginable online store featuring category selection, order placement, and an AI assistant chat interface powered by OpenAI.
 The app includes interactive navigation with a wand cursor for highlighting and clicking elements, built with modular components and styled using Tailwind CSS.